 May 5, 2020

-UF Health launches Screen, Test & Protect, a data-driven effort that allows students, faculty and staff to return to campus as safely as possible.
+UF Health launches Screen, Test & Protect.
 Jerne Shapiro, a faculty member in epidemiology, serves as the program’s lead epidemiologist.
 Her team also includes Dr. Cindy Prins, an associate professor of epidemiology and PHHP’s associate dean for educational affairs, who acts as the program’s infection preventionist, as well as several PHHP students serving as disease investigators.

 June 2020